transloadit/uppy/website/src/docs/uppy.md

 ### `error`

-Fired when Uppy fails to upload/encode the whole upload.
+Fired when Uppy fails to upload/encode the entire upload.
 That error is then set to `uppy.getState().error`.

 ### `upload-error`

-Fired when an error occures with a specific file:
+Fired when an error occurs with a specific file:

 ``` javascript
 uppy.on('upload-error', (file, error) => {